cescktNC/cescktNC/README.md

 ## About Me

-I'm a developer with 1.5 years of experience in software development.
-My constant desire to learn and my ability to program effectively drive me to seek creative and effective solutions.
-Additionally, my analytical and observant nature leads me to enjoy solving problems and providing support whenever possible.
-I am committed to my professional growth and continuous self-directed learning.
-I take online courses on platforms like Udemy and SymfonyCasts, which allows me to stay updated and acquire new skills in my field.
+I'm a developer with 2 years of experience in software development.
+I have a strong passion for learning and improving my skills, always seeking creative and effective solutions.
+My analytical and observant nature makes me enjoy problem-solving and providing support whenever needed.
+I am committed to continuous learning and professional growth through self-directed study and hands-on experience.

-- 🔭 I’m currently working on ViajesParaTi (Esquiades.com & Buscounchollo.com & Amimir.com).
+- 🔭 Currently working on my own projects using JavaScript and React.
-- 🌱 Currently learning Symfony framework, Git, AWS and Spring framework.
+- 🌱 Learning React and deepening my JavaScript skills.
 - 📫 How to reach me: cesccat82@gmail.com

 ## Skills